 Whether there is a requirement for additional space or the reconfiguration of existing space, change of occupancy or vacation of space, the Space team can assist.

-The Space Management Policy by the University's Space Management Group (SMG) chaired by Pro VC Neil Ward demonstrates that the University is committed to effective space utilisation, providing a framework from which space is allocated, reconfigured and vacated.
+The Space Management Policy by the University's Space Planning and Management Group (SPMG) chaired by Pro VC Jacqueline Collier demonstrates that the University is committed to effective space utilisation, providing a framework from which space is allocated, reconfigured and vacated.

 It is very important that all space related issues are communicated to the Space Management and Design Team within the Estates and Buildings Division.